awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-create.md

   In addition, the slash character \( / \) is used to delineate hierarchies in parameter names\.
 For example: `/Dev/Production/East/Project-ABC/MyParameter`
 + **Valid AMI format**: When you choose `aws:ec2:image` as the data type for a `String` parameter, the ID you enter must validate for the AMI ID format `ami-12345abcdeEXAMPLE`\.
 + **Fully qualified**: When you create or reference a parameter in a hierarchy, you must include a leading forward slash character \(/\) \.
-When you reference a parameter that is part of a hierarchy, you must specify the entire hierarchy path including the initial slash \(/\)\.
+When you reference a parameter that's part of a hierarchy, you must specify the entire hierarchy path including the initial slash \(/\)\.
   + Fully qualified parameter names: `MyParameter1`, `/MyParameter2`, `/Dev/Production/East/Project-ABC/MyParameter`
   + Not fully qualified parameter name: `MyParameter3/L1`
 + **Length**: The maximum length for a parameter name, *including the full content of the parameter Amazon Resource Name \(ARN\)*, is 1011 characters\.
 For example, the length of the following parameter is 65 characters, not 20 characters: